ycwu1030/PhaseTransitions/ISSUES.md

   - For number of points equal to 2, use the gsl_interp_linear
   - For number of points equal to 1, no interpolation
 - [ ] #05 Two phases have just one common point, how to treat such case in removeRedundantPhases
+  - For some situation, this case happens when two phases have tiny overlap in temperature due to the poor precision in determining the local minima around that temperature.